[Opinion] Polish election: analysing why PiS won

 This positive attitude towards the EU felt by Poles is at odds with the government's confrontational stance in its dealings with EU institutions but explain the fact that PiS has not advocated leaving the EU.

-Interestingly, when it comes to trust in institutions, Poles tend to trust the European Parliament more that their national parliament (mention percentage of support for EP).
+Interestingly, when it comes to trust in institutions, Poles tend to trust the European Parliament more that their national parliament.

 All the above support the state of division we were already viewing in the run-up to the elections.